shweta257/DataViz/hw5/README.md

             public/
                 css/
                    style.css
-                js/ # you'll be doing most of your work here main.js
+                js/ # you'll be doing all of your work here main.js
                    yearChart.js
                    electoralVoteChart.js
                    votePercentageChart.js
                    tileChart.js
                    shiftChart.js
-        assets
         data/
           yearwiseWinner.csv
           Year_Timeline_1940.csv
           Year_Timeline_1944.csv
 	       # more csv files for different years here
-        images/
+        figs/
         	# figures / videos used in the description
         	# irrelevant for the project
+        bower_components/ #contains local copies of d3 and d3-tip

 Remember, to be able to access the data files with javascript, you will need to be *serving* the hw5 directory, not just opening the HTML file in a browser.
 If your development environment doesn't already launch a server for you, you can start one with: